-“The Soviet Jazz Diaspora in America” in The Routledge Companion to Diasporic Jazz Studies, edited by Anthony Bruce Johnson, Ádám Havas, and David Horn.
+“Soviet jazz on American vinyl: Consuming diasporic jazz at home” in The Routledge Companion to Diasporic Jazz Studies, edited by Anthony Bruce Johnson, Ádám Havas, and David Horn.
 Forthcoming.

 Selected Conference Participation

 “Phonographic Homeland: Russian Records Across the Pacific Region.”
 To be delivered at the First Conference of the International Musicological Society’s Global History of Music Study Group: “Music in the Pacific World: Change and Exchange Through Sound and Memory” at National Taiwan University in Taipei, Taiwan.
 October 15-17, 2021.

 “White Melody, Red Lyrics: A Musical Palimpsest in Soviet Cinema” Delivered at “Music and the Moving Image Conference XVII” at New York University in New York, USA.
 May 27-30, 2021.

 “Soviet Jazz on American Vinyl: Diasporic Politics and Record Circulation.”
 Delivered at the joint American Musicological Society (AMS) and Society for Music Theory (SMT) Conference on the joint Cold War and Musicology Study Group and Post-1945 Music Analysis Interest Group panel “Mediating the Cold War.”
 November 5-8, 2020.